-The Flip or Flop duo may regularly rake in tens of thousands on the homes they renovate, but how does the average California agent compare?
+The Flip or Flop duo may have taken in tens of thousands on the homes they renovated over the 10 years their reality TV series aired, but how does the average California agent compare?

 How much do California real estate agents take home after each close?
 There are a few commission splits to consider.

 First is the total commission paid by the seller.
 In California, it ranges anywhere from 1-6% of the sales price.
 The standard is 5-6%, but for high-priced properties (i.e. $1+ million) the commission may be more like 4-5%.
 The amount is negotiated between the seller and listing agent before a contract is signed.

 Next comes the commission split between the listing and buyer agent.
 Typically, the commission is split 50/50.
 Every now and then you may see a listing that offers the buyer agent a higher split in hopes of attracting more leads.
 The opposite can also be true.
 The listing agent may take 3.5% to offset the expenses of selling the property and offer just 2.5% to the buyer agent.

 Dual agency is another possibility.
 If the listing agent ends up finding the buyer and representing both then they receive the full commission.

 Finally, the commission split between agent and broker.
 The broker will receive the proceeds from a sale, then pay the agent their cut.
 The agreed upon commission split can differ from agent to agent even within the same brokerage.
 New agents may receive a 50/50 split while seasoned agents can get upwards of 70/30 or 80/20.